intergestalt/MareeLettres/README.md

 Install android-sdk: brew install android-sdk
 Point Genymotion to android-sdk: Start Genymotion.
 Settings->ADB, use custom SDK export andriod-sdk: export ANDROID_HOME=<path_where_you_unpacked_android_sdk>
+Add a Device (emulator) to genymotion

 To use it: start genymotion.
-Start the emulator.
+Start the emulator in genymotion.
 Runs: yarn run android